seegno/sei16/README.md

 npm start
 ```

 This starts a local server.
-Just open your browser, go to [localhost:3000](http://localhost:3000) and you're ready to go.
+Just open your browser, go to [localhost:3000](http://localhost:3000) and if you see a welcome message you're ready to go.